John Crowley (author)

-John Crowley /ˈkraʊli/ (born December 1, 1942) is an American author of fantasy, science fiction, historical fiction, and non-fiction.
-Crowley studied at Indiana University and has a second career as a documentary film writer.
+John Crowley (/ˈkraʊli/; December 1, 1942 – August 8, 2026) was an American author of fantasy, science fiction, historical fiction, and non-fiction.
+He studied at Indiana University and had a second career as a documentary film writer.

-Crowley is best known as the author of Little, Big (1981), a work which received World Fantasy Award for Best Novel and has been called "a neglected masterpiece" by Harold Bloom, and his Ægypt series of novels which revolve around the same themes of Hermeticism, memory, families and religion.
-Some of his nonfiction writing has appeared bimonthly in Harper's Magazine in the form of his "Easy Chair" column, which ended in 2016.
+Crowley was best known as the author of Little, Big (1981), a work which received the World Fantasy Award for Best Novel and was called "a neglected masterpiece" by Harold Bloom, and his Ægypt series of novels, which revolve around the same themes of Hermeticism, memory, families and religion.
+His novel Ka: Dar Oakley in the Ruin of Ymr (2017) won the Mythopoeic Award in 2018 and was nominated for the World Fantasy Award for Best Novel, while critics compared it in scope and ambition to Crowley's earlier works Little, Big and the Aegypt cycle.

-Biography
+Early life and education

-John Crowley was born in Presque Isle, Maine, in 1942; his father was then an officer in the US Army Air Corps.
+John Crowley was born in Presque Isle, Maine, on December 1, 1942; his father was then an officer in the US Army Air Corps.
 He grew up in Vermont, northeastern Kentucky and (for the longest stretch) Indiana, where he went to high school and college.
-He moved to New York City after college to make movies, and did find work in documentary films, an occupation he still pursues.
-He published his first novel (The Deep) in 1975, and his twelfth (Ka: Dar Oakley in the Ruin of Ymr) in 2017.
-Since 1993 he has taught creative writing at Yale University.
-In 1992 he received the Award in Literature from the American Academy and Institute of Arts and Letters.
+He studied at Indiana University.
+He moved to New York City after college to pursue filmmaking, and found work in documentary films, an occupation he pursued until his death.